 Another advantage is that the per domain Node Manager provides a default SSL configuration for Node Manager-to-Server communication, based on the Demo Identity store created for each domain.

-About Using a Per Host Domain Manager Configuration
+About Using a Per Host Node Manager Configuration

-In a per-host Node Manager configuration, you start a single Node Manager instance to control the Administration Server and all Managed Servers on a host, even those that reside in different domains.
-This reduces the footprint and resource utilization on the Administration Server host, especially in those cases where multiple domains coexist on the same machine.
+In a per host Node Manager configuration, you start a single Node Manager instance to control the Administration Server and all Managed Servers on a host, even those that reside in different domains.
+This reduces the footprint and resource utilization on the Administration Server host, especially in those cases where multiple domains coexist on the same computer.

 Oracle recommends the unicast communication protocol for communication between the Managed Servers and hosts within the Oracle WebLogic Server clusters in an enterprise deployment.
 Unlike multicast communication, unicast does not require cross-network configuration and it reduces potential network errors that can occur from multicast address conflicts as well.